Warfarin: First trimester of pregnancy

 Usually, warfarin is avoided in the first trimester, and a low-molecular-weight heparin such as enoxaparin is substituted.
 With heparin, risks of maternal haemorrhage and other complications are still increased, but heparins do not cross the placental barrier, so do not cause birth defects.
 Various solutions exist for the time around delivery.

 When warfarin (or another 4-hydroxycoumarin derivative) is given during the first trimester—particularly between the sixth and ninth weeks of pregnancy—a constellation of birth defects known variously as fetal warfarin syndrome (FWS), warfarin embryopathy, or coumarin embryopathy can occur.
 FWS is characterized mainly by skeletal abnormalities, which include nasal hypoplasia, a depressed or narrowed nasal bridge, scoliosis, and calcifications in the vertebral column, femur, and heel bone, which show a peculiar stippled appearance on X-rays.
 Limb abnormalities, such as brachydactyly (unusually short fingers and toes) or underdeveloped extremities, can also occur.
 Common nonskeletal features of FWS include low birth weight and developmental disabilities.

 Second trimester and later

 Warfarin administration in the second and third trimesters is much less commonly associated with birth defects, and when they do occur, are considerably different from FWS.
 The most common congenital abnormalities associated with warfarin use in late pregnancy are central nervous system disorders, including spasticity and seizures, and eye defects.
 Because of such later pregnancy birth defects, anticoagulation with warfarin poses a problem in pregnant women requiring warfarin for vital indications, such as stroke prevention in those with artificial heart valves.

-According to the American College of Chest Physicians, warfarin may be used in lactating women who wish to breastfeed their infants.
+Warfarin may be used in lactating women who wish to breastfeed their infants.
 Available data does not suggest that warfarin crosses into the breast milk.
 Similarly, INR levels should be checked to avoid adverse effects.